• Skip to primary navigation

 Putting it All Together

 • Heat the pan again over medium-high heat.
-Add 1 - 1 ½ tbsp oil and ½ tsp sesame oil till shimmering.
+Add 1 - 1 ½ tablespoon oil and ½ teaspoon sesame oil till shimmering.
 Add the crispy baked soy curls.

 • Pour in half the Spicy Ginger Sauce and stir to incorporate.
 Let the sauce start to bubble, adding more sauce until desired sauciness.